-Lent begins March 6th
+Lent begins February 17th

 People often don’t look forward to Lent.
 Words like “sacrifice,” “discipline,” and “self-denial” are often used in ways that suggest that Lent is something to be endured rather than a time of grace and spiritual growth.
 Imagine for a minute that this Lent is going to be different than any other Lent.
 Imagine that God wants to transform our lives and that something wonderful is about to happen!
 With an openness to God’s grace and a desire to receive it, Lent will no longer feel like a burden, but rather a blessing.
 Below are some ideas and resources to open your heart and bring you closer to God this Lenten season.
 Read more at Loyola Press – Lent Through the Lens of Grace

 This e-mail series delivers daily reflections based on the Scriptures of Lent, to prepare your heart for a new journey to Easter.
 The messages also include suggestions for further exploration of Lenten themes through additional online articles and prayers.
 Click here to receive the daily e-mails.